cfnz/muirwik/README.md

 # Muirwik

-Welcome to Muirwik - but note that Muirwik is going to be retired (see below)
+Welcome to Muirwik - but note that Muirwik is probably going to be retired (see below).

 Muirwik gets it name from being a [Material UI](https://material-ui.com/) [React](https://reactjs.org/) wrapper written in [Kotlin](https://kotlinlang.org/).